White River (Price River tributary)

 The White River is a 8 mi southeastward flowing river in Wasatch and Utah Counties in eastern Utah.
-The White River is tributary to the Price River, which is, in turn, tributary to the Green River, and then to the Colorado River.
+The White River is a tributary to the Price River, which is, in turn, a tributary to the Green River, and then to the Colorado River.

 History

 In pioneer times, northbound travelers from the Castle or Price River Valleys ascended along the White River to the Emma and Whitmore Park area east of Soldier Summit and then descended northeast through the Soldier Creek canyon to reach the cities of the Utah and Salt Lake Valleys.